CheukYuen/Parallax_Scrolling_Demo/README.md

+#Cinequest One Page Scroll by leon Lin.

+Cinequest parallax scrolling page is a javascript version of One Page Scroll.
+This page was created by Pure JS One Page Scroll plugin by Pete R..

+##Compatibility

+Desktop:Chrome, Firefox, IE11, and Safari have been tested
+Tablets: Ipad Chrome and Safari have been tested.
+Not tested on Android tablet.
+Smartphone: Iphone5 and Iphone5s have been tested.

 #Pure JS One Page Scroll by Pete R.
 Pure JS One Page Scroll is a javascript version of [One Page Scroll](https://github.com/peachananr/onepage-scroll).
 The plugin will let you create an Apple-like one page scroll website (iPhone 5S website) **without replying on jQuery**.